ExtendRealityLtd/VRTK/README.md

   * **Hide Controller On Grab:** Hides the controller model when a valid grab occurs
+  * **Hide Controller Delay:** The amount of seconds to wait before hiding the controller on grab.
   * **Controller Attach Point:** The rigidbody point on the controller model to snap the grabbed object to (defaults to the tip)